-Are you looking for a job in child care but you’re not sure what you should charge?
-Or maybe you’ve been a nanny, sitter or day care worker for awhile and feel like you should be making more?
+Are you considering starting a career in child care but you’re not sure what you should charge?
+Or maybe you’ve been a child care provider for awhile and feel like you should be making more?
 Asking for a lower rate may land you the new job, but (of course) you also want to make good money.
-So when determining your rates per hour, it’s important to know what your services are worth.
+So when determining your pay, it’s important to know what your services are worth.

 Pay rates for child care workers can vary significantly due to a number of factors: experience, job expectations, number of children, your location and more.
 But there are definitely some pay ranges that are standard for each type of child care job.
 We did some research (so you don’t have to), and here’s what other caregivers are getting paid.